November 29 2023

 How your Beneficiary Account works

-The Beneficiary Account allows you to roll over an untaxed lump sum super benefit that can be invested in any one of seven investment options.
+The Beneficiary Account allows you to roll over an untaxed lump sum super benefit that can be invested in any one of nine investment options.
 You can rollover1 additional super benefits into your Beneficiary Account at any time.

 Your account balance will increase through rollovers from other funds, Government co-contributions and positive investment returns.
-Deductions for tax, fees, withdrawals and negative investment returns will decrease your account balance.
+Deductions for tax, fees, withdrawals, and negative investment returns will decrease your account balance.

 Benefits and things to be aware of